matter-labs/zksync-web-era-docs/docs/dev/zksync-v2/aa.md

 ## Paymasters

 Paymasters are accounts that can pay for other users for their transactions.
 Imagine being able to pay fees for users of your protocol!
 The other important use-case of paymasters is to facilitate paying fees in ERC20 tokens.
-While ETH is the main token of zkSync, some provided can give the ability to exchange ERC20s to ETH on the fly.
+While ETH is the main token of zkSync, paymasters can provide the ability to exchange ERC20s to ETH on the fly.

+If users wants to interact with a paymaster, they should provide the non-zero `paymaster` address in their EIP712 transaction.
+The input data to the paymaster is provided in the `paymasterInput` field of the paymaster.

-### Paymaster validation rules
+### Paymaster verification rules

 ::: warning Not implemented yet

-Validation rules are not fully enforced right now.
+The verification rules are not fully enforced right now.
 Even if your paymaster works right now, it might stop working in the future if it does not follow the rules below.

 :::

 Since multiple users should be allowed to access the same paymasters, malicious paymasters *can* do a DoS attack on our system.
 To work around this, a system similar to the [EIP4337 reputation scoring](https://eips.ethereum.org/EIPS/eip-4337#reputation-scoring-and-throttlingbanning-for-paymasters) will be used.

-Unlike in the original EIP, paymasters are allowed to have any logic.
+Unlike in the original EIP, paymasters are allowed to touch any storage slots.
 Also, the paymaster won't be throttled if either of the following is true:

 - More than `X` minutes has passed since the verification has passed on the API nodes.
 (The exact value of `X` is TBD).
 - The order of slots being read is the same as during the run on the API node and the first slot which value has changed is one of the user's slots.
 This is needed to protect the paymaster from malicious users (e.g. the user might have erased the allowance for the ERC20 token).